Cardiospermum halicacabum L.

 Stems - Vining, climbing, branched, to 4 m, with axillary tendrils.

-Leaves - Alternate, 1x or 2x ternately compound, short to long petiolate.
+Leaves - Alternate, once or twice ternately compound, short to long petiolate.
 Leaflets coarsely toothed or pinnately few-lobed, sparsely pubescent.

 Inflorescence - Small axillary panicles, long-stalked, the stalk with a pair of tendrils near its midpoint, the branches and stalks glabrous or sparsely and minutely hairy.